 If light, floral fragrances are your jam, you’ll love this tropical-inspired perfume.
 The scent of white gardenia will instantly transport you to places warm and sunny—I think it’s impossible to be in a bad mood while wearing it.
 It’s phthalate-free, phosphate-free, and cruelty-free.
 In winter, try layering it with Kai’s hydrating body glow spray and lotion.

-Kai Eau de Parfum from Anthropologie
+Kai Eau de Parfum from Nordstrom

 3. Atelier Cologne Perfume